evanx/redishub-legacy/README.md

 We will publish the archive via CloudFlare on the domain `cdn.redishub.com` so that the data that you make public can be served in volume by CloudFlare.
 This means that data accessed from some region of the globe, will be cached there for 3 minutes, and served immediately by CloudFlare.

 Ideally the archive should be seamless, although read-only requests might be HTTP redirected to get unmodified data:
-- `cdn.redishub.com` for recently unmodified data
+- `cdn.redishub.com` for data not modified for some time
-- `replica.redishub.com` for recently modified data
+- `replica.redishub.com` for data that has been replicated since it was last modified

 #### Who is RedisHub?